ron-reaser/reaser.org/content/project/seng565.md

 Completion of SENG 550.

 ## Learning Outcomes

+_This course is currently listed as a special topics course with the code SENG 591b.
+The tentative permanent course code is SENG 565._

 Upon successful completion of this course, students will be able to...
 1. Design relational databases using entity-relationship (ER) diagrams.